rafagomes/rafagomes/README.md

 # Hi there, I'm Rafa 👋

-## Full-Stack Developer Lead | Blockchain Enthusiast | Game and Product Innovator
+## Full-Stack Developer Lead | Blockchain Enthusiast | Innovative Product builder

 I'm a seasoned full-stack developer and a lead at a remote blockchain company.
 I'm passionate about leveraging cutting-edge technologies to build innovative products and solutions.
 With a deep interest in blockchain and game development, I constantly explore new tech to create business opportunities.